-The Company will also provide training within one year from the date of appointment for newly appointed Directors who have no prior experience as a director of a Singapore public listed company as prescribed by the SGX-ST under Rule 406(3)(a) and Practice Note 4D of the Catalist Rules.
+Newly appointed Directors who have no prior experience as a director of a Singapore public listed company are required to undergo training within one year from the date of appointment as prescribed by the SGX-ST under Rule 406(3)(a) and Practice Note 4D of the Catalist Rules.
 The training of Directors will be arranged and funded by the Company.